 By Paul Briers, Projects Director, Summertown Interiors

 There are various workplace initiatives taking place across the UAE to promote and support a healthier lifestyle, from offering guidance on healthy eating, sleeping, and exercise to free health check-ups.
-As a fit-out contractor specialised in green interiors, Summertown Interiors is encouraged to see more companies rethink the way they fit-out their offices in order to promote and support a healthier lifestyle for their employees.
+As a fit out contractor in Dubai specialised in green interiors, Summertown Interiors is encouraged to see more companies rethink the way they carry out their office fit out in Dubai in order to promote and support a healthier lifestyle for their employees.

 There is, however, an issue which is often overlooked: indoor air quality.
 Although a survey by the Environment Agency Abu-Dhabi shows that people are significantly more aware of the importance of air quality, with awareness rising from seven per cent in 2013 to 90 per cent in 2014, the issue of indoor air quality goes largely unnoticed.
 This is most likely due to a misconception that while the air is polluted outside, we are safe once inside our homes or offices.
 The truth is indoor air can be two to five times more polluted than outdoor air, some alarming news considering we spend 90 per cent of our time indoors.